avarassanchez/tTEscanR/tTEscanR_functions_description.md

 - `reduce`: Integer specifying a factor to divide codon usage values if they exceed R's maximum allowed values.
 - `compute_codon_exonic_background`: Logical, if TRUE, computes the codon exonic background.
 - `compute_mean_codon_usage`: Logical, if TRUE, computes the mean codon usage across conditions.
-- `conditions`:
+- `conditions`: Vector with the conditions labels (column names of the mRNA assay), required if `compute_mean_codon_usage`is TRUE.
-- `name_sep`:
+- `name_sep`: Specification of the symbol used in `conditions` to separate each part of the labels, required if `compute_mean_codon_usage`is TRUE.
 - `compute_correlation_background_mean`: Logical, if TRUE, computes the exonic background and meand codon usage correlation.
-- `overwrite.assay`: Logical, if TRUE, overwrites the codon usage assay present in the object.
+- `overwrite.assay`: Logical, if TRUE, overwrites the codon usage assay in the object.
-- `overwrite.metadata`: Logical, if TRUE, overwrites the metadata present in the object.
+- `overwrite.metadata`: Logical, if TRUE, overwrites the metadata in the object.
 - `verbose`: Logical, if TRUE, displays information messages.

 ```{r}